qlyoung/MumbleEchoSpatializer/README.md

 MumbleEchoSpatializer
 =====================

 Mumble spatial audio plugin for Echo VR.
+Using Mumble and this plugin allows
+you to have private comms in Echo Arena while still hearing your teammates
+relative to their position in the game, like you do when using the in-game VoIP.

 Tested on Mumble 1.3.0.